MethodCooking/Method_GituHub_Learning/README.md

 - Commit = a saved snapshot with a message
 - Push = send changes to GitHub
 - GitHub has rendered view (pretty) and source view (raw code)

+## EXPERIMENT 1 - Testing Branch Workflow
+This content only exists in the experiment-1 branch!
+If I switch back to main, this text will disappear.

+### Experimental Ideas:
+- Try different documentation styles
+- Test new feature concepts
+- Safe space to break things